sharon-chx/BudgetSystemProject/README.md

 Check out the video demo here: https://youtu.be/tdt8l3-bA60

 Menus & Functions:
-1. Add new Year
+1. Add A New Year
-2. Add new scenario
+2. Add A New Scenario
 3. Get Scenario Info

-	A. view P&L
+	A. View P&L

-	B. view Rev by Selected Clients
+	B. View Revenue of Selected Clients

-	C. view Client rev by media type
+	C. View Client Revenue By Media Types

-	D. view Client rev by acct
+	D. View Client Revenue by General Ledger Account

-	E. view Exp acct with notes
+	E. View Expense Accoount With Notes

 4. Edit Scenario

-	A. upload data
+	A. Upload Data From A CSV File

-	B. delete an expense entry
+	B. Delete An Expense Entry

 5. Compare Scenarios

-	A. compare P&L of two scenarios
+	A. Compare P&L Of Two Scenarios